Home of English Grammar

 9. If I had filed the visa paperwork, I’d be in Tokyo with you right now.

-10. If she had completed the training, she would have been handling this software with ease today.
+10. If she had completed the training, she would be handling this software with ease today.

-11. If I had been/were you, I would have refused that contract on principle.
+11. If I were you / had been in your position, I would have refused that contract on principle.

-12. If he got more sleep, he wouldn’t have snapped at everyone during yesterday’s presentation.
+12. If he usually got more sleep, he wouldn’t have snapped at everyone during yesterday’s presentation.

 • Share